tomalak7/tomalak7.github.io/_pages/achievements.md

         /* Increase the font size for footnote references */ .footnotes  {
             font-size: 2.0em;  /* Adjust the size as needed */
         }
+        a.footnote-ref {  /* In case the footnote references are rendered as links */
+            color: #00008B;    /* Change this to your desired color */ }
     </style>
 </head>

-In the following sections, I will detail my primary research achievements, discuss my complementary expertise and research results, and provide a high-level overview of the broader implications of m y work for nuclear and particle physics.
+In the following sections, I will detail my primary research achievements, discuss my complementary expertise and research results, and provide a high-level overview of the broader implications of my work for nuclear and particle physics.

 Neutrino Cross Sections for Oscillation Experiments